This is the multi-page printable view of this section. Click here to print.

 Clicking the timeline and dragging the mouse with the left mouse button held will create a rectangular selection lasso that will select all effects inside or touching the lasso.
 You can also utilize the drag box filter by clicking the drag box icon in the toolbar to choose which effects the drag box will select.
 This will filter the selections to only those effects matching your criteria.

-Additional capabilites for selection are provide by the Draw Mode.
+Additional capabilities for selection are provide by the Draw Mode.
 See the section on Draw Modes for further details.

 Editing Effects